 Between laste 2011 and early 2013, the LivingSocial team in France scaled it’s revenue by over 3x.
 Obviously a lot of things went into this effort, but the one key factor was alignment.
 The team managed to get alignment in these 3 key areas, and things started to click:

 1) Recruiting – Hiring Profile

 3) Sales Management – 90 -180 day plan

 Recruiting / Onboarding

-To difuse this situation, you need a hiring profile that was built on the existing high performing and low performing team members.
+To defuse this situation, you need a hiring profile that was built on the existing high-performing and low-performing team members.
 See the previous BTM post here on the topic, but going through the process of building this profile as a team will get everyone bought in.

-To help sales hiring / recruiting understand that the new team members are being set up for success, its also critical to communicate the new hire training to everyone.
+To help sales hiring/recruiting understand that the new team members are being set up for success, it’s also critical to communicate the new hire training to everyone.
+Everything from the new employee receiving their InstantCard ID badge, to signing them off as a fully-fledged team member.
 If the team has not been through the new hire training themselves, they need to understand how the training was built and what content was included.
 If they believe the content is good, then they will be able to sell new team members on the quality of the training, and they’ll also feel like these new employees are being treated with care.

 On-boarding / Sales Management